OfficeDev/ui-fabric-android/README.md

 ## Controls

 Office UI Fabric for Android includes an expanding library of controls written in Kotlin.
 These controls implement the Fluent design language and bring consistency across Office app experiences.

-See the [Office UI Fabric Demo app](OfficeUIFabric.Demo/src/main/java/com/microsoft/officeuifabricdemo/demos) for the latest list of controls, which include:
+Some of the controls available include:
 - AvatarView
 - CalendarView
 - DateTimePickerDialog